 - Thick, clumpy, odorless vaginal discharge that is white, yellow or green

-- Odor often described as similar to “bread dough or baking bread”
+- Odor is often described as similar to “bread dough or baking bread”

 If you are experiencing yeast infection symptoms, consult with your gynecologist before attempting to treat the infection on your own.
 These symptoms are often similar to other vaginal infections and sexually transmitted diseases, so make sure you get an official diagnosis.